What Are Beef Pizzles?

 Most commonly, it is simply dried and uncooked.
 Due to the richness in taste and its resemblance to the canine ancestral diet, dogs love beef pizzles!
 Although dogs adore it, it can sometimes be too pungent for the sensitive nostrils of dogs.
 Thus, they are treated in a diluted solution and rinsed clean to reduce odor.
 They are available in different shapes and sizes.
 They can be easily chewed up and broken down easily in the stomach, and are also good for teeth.
 Being low in fat, cholesterol, and carbohydrates, but boasting a rich protein content, they are definitely some of the best dog treats and are also ideal for puppies.

 However, looking at the calorie content of the pizzles, they seem to pose some health risks.
-It has been found that these sticks contain about 9 to 12 calories per inch, which exceeds the normal caloric requirements for dogs and might cause obesity in your pets.
+A Tufts University analysis found that these sticks contain about 9 to 22 calories per inch, so the calories add up quickly and can contribute to obesity in your pets if treats are not counted toward the daily total.

 How Is Beef Pizzle Cooked?